 Social media is one of the most critical business tools for any company.
 2.46 billion people are on at least one social network.
 This is an extensive outreach for hotels.
 Social media allows hotels to connect directly to their followers and the masses.
 Another attribute that makes social media powerful is word-of-mouth culture.
 If someone likes something or reposts it, then all of their friends and followers will see it.
 This is the new face of digital marketing and advertising.
 If people can connect with you on social media, they will have direct access to your website, which makes them more likely to book on your site.

 Interaction with Followers

-These are the basic forms of communication on most social media sites.
+These are the primary forms of communication on most social media sites.
 Hotels can post anything from blogs about local events, room prices, pictures from the hotel, and more to generate attention to your site.
-Statistically, people are more likely to respond to updates with pictures.
+Statistically, people are more likely to respond to updates with photos.
 You can also post deals, discounts, contests, and surveys to get more customer interaction.
 Updates should be targeted towards the audience you want to book with you.

-Video is one of the strongest forms of content to attract guests.
+Video is one of the most potent forms of content to attract guests.
 Around 70% of marketing professionals state that video converts more than any other medium.
 Hoteliers can post promotional videos, virtual tours, videos of the local area, and guest videos on their social media accounts to give people a better look at what staying in their hotel is like.

-The battle for bookings between hotel sites and OTA’s is one with no end in sight.
+The battle for bookings between hotel sites and OTAs is one with no end in sight.
 Both sides must figure out how to trump the competition.
 There are plenty of things that hoteliers can do to get people to book direct, but the most valuable land is online, specifically the social network.
-Learning how to properly navigate social media may give your hotel an advantage over the competition.
+Learning how to navigate social media properly may give your hotel an advantage over the competition.